faceyspacey/redux-first-router/README.md

 At face value, the goal of **Pure Redux Router** is to think of your app in *states*--which, thanks to tools like Redux and React itself, so many of us have found effective--NOT *routes*; and of course while keeping the address bar in sync.

-The thinking behind this package has been: "if we were dream up a 'Redux-first' approach to routing from the ground up, what would it look like?"
+The thinking behind this package has been: "if we were to dream up a 'Redux-first' approach to routing from the ground up, what would it look like?"
 The result has been what we hope you feel to be one of those "inversion of control" scenarios that makes a challenging problem *simple* when coming at it from a different angle.